pfuri/cakephp3-elixir/README.md

 Many developers suffix their compiled assets with a timestamp or unique token to force browsers to load the fresh assets instead of serving stale copies of the code.
 Elixir can handle this for you using the `version` method.

-The `version` method accepts a file name relative to the `app/webroot` directory, and will append a unique hash to the filename, allowing for cache-busting.
+The `version` method accepts a file name relative to the `webroot` directory, and will append a unique hash to the filename, allowing for cache-busting.
 For example, the generated file name will look something like: `all-16d570a7.css`:

 ```javascript
 elixir(function(mix) {